somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 }
 ```

-This works, but beware of styles and theme variables&mdash;I may need to reapply CSS variables or expose them via props when moving the element to another part of the DOM.
+This works, but beware of styles and theme variables.
+I may need to reapply CSS variables or expose them via props when moving the element to another part of the DOM.

 ### Supporting Nested Modals
 Nested modals are controversial, but common in enterprise apps (think: "Edit > Delete > Are you sure?").